everx-labs/ever-abi/docs/ABI_2.4_spec.md

 - [`map(K,V)`](#mapkeytypevaluetype) is a dictionary of `V` type values with `K` type key.
 Dictionary is encoded as  `HashmapE` type (one bit put into cell data as dictionary root and one reference with data is added if the dictionary is not empty).
 - [`cell`](#cell): a type for defining a raw tree of cells.
 Stored as a reference in the current cell.
 Must be decoded with `LDREF`  command and stored as-is.
-     **Note**: this type is useful to store payloads as a tree of cells analog to contract code and data in the form of `StateInit` structure of `message` structure.
+    - Note: this type is useful to store payloads as a tree of cells analog to contract code and data in the form of `StateInit` structure of `message` structure.
 - [`address`](#address) is an account address in Everscale blockchain.
 Encoded as `MsgAddress` struct (see TL-B schema in blockchain [spec](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb#L107)).
 - [`bytes`](#bytes): an array of `uint8` type elements.
 The array is put into a separate cell.
 - [`fixedbytes[N]`](#fixedbytesn) an array of N `uint8` type elements.
 The array is put into the cell data and limited to 127 bytes.